liferay/liferay-docs/developer/reference/articles/02-tooling/blade-cli/08-extending-blade-cli/05-creating-a-blade-profile.markdown

 [TOC levels=1-4]

-There are two steps when adding a new Blade profile:
+There are two steps to follow when adding a new Blade profile:

 - [Creating a new profile](#creating-a-new-profile)
 - [Setting the profile in Liferay Workspace](#setting-a-profile)